slackjeff/journalNet/README.md

 # journalNet
 Daily journaling service
-By slackjeff and his party members, Demogorgon and devnull.
+By *slackjeff* and his party members, Demogorgon and devnull.

-By Demogorgon > New functions with retro style.
-By devnull > Code enhancements following the POSIX way.
+Demogorgon > New functions with retro style. devnull > Code enhancements following the POSIX way.
 ```
 **Installation notes**
 - Read the README files =)